mstksg/inCode/copy/entries/path-integral-intro.md

 $\beta$.

-There are some small technical differences (the process of calculating the action is slightly different), but the fundamental principle remains the same.
+There are some small technical differences (the process of calculating the action is slightly different, and you end up summing over complex numbers for certain reasons), but the fundamental principle remains the same.

 So say we have an electron floating around a hydrogen atom.
 We know it is at point A at time $t_0$, and point B at time $t_1$.
 What path did the electron